Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Experiments

 We evaluate our sparsified model on relative pose and pointmap estimation, using a range of common benchmark datasets.
 Unless indicated otherwise, we closely follow the setting of the original VGGT paper~\cite{wang2025vggt}.
 For a comprehensive high-level overview of the results, we visualize the sparsity-performance trade-off in~\cref{fig:sparsity-regression}.
 The results show that task performance degrades comparatively little with increasing sparsity.
 Both VGGT and $\pi^3$ achieve results comparable to other state-of-the-art models even at high sparsity ratios, which is further corroborated by the qualitative examples provided in \cref{fig:qualitative}.

-\PAR{Pose Estimation} asks to predict the 6DoF pose of all input views.
-We run evaluation on Common Objects in 3D~\cite{reizenstein21co3d} and Real Estate 10K~\cite{zhou2018re10k}.
+\PAR{Pose Estimation} involves determining the 6DoF pose for each input view.
+We evaluate AUC@30 on Common Objects in 3D~\cite{reizenstein21co3d} and Real Estate 10K~\cite{zhou2018re10k}, as well as ATE on TUM Dynamic~\cite{sturm2012tumdynamic} and ScanNet~\cite{dai2017scannet}.
+For these experiments on TUM and ScanNet, we follow the setup of previous works~\cite{zhang2025monst3r,wang2025pi} and sample 90 frames with a temporal stride of 3 from the beginning of each sequence.
 We show aggregate results in~\cref{fig:sparsity-regression} (top).
-While we observe a continuous decrease in pose accuracy for increasing sparsity levels, the modified model still performs on par with or even better than other state-of-the-art methods.
+While we observe a continuous decrease in pose accuracy for increasing sparsity levels, the modified model still performs comparable to other state-of-the-art methods.

 \PAR{Multi-view Pointmap Estimation} is the task of predicting the surface 3D point for each pixel in all input images.
-We evaluate on ETH3D~\cite{schoeps2017eth3d} and DTU~\cite{jensen2014dtu}, using ten random frames per scene for a fair comparison with VGGT~\cite{wang2025vggt}.
+We evaluate on 7Scenes~\cite{shotton2013sevenscenes}, NRGBD~\cite{azinovic2022nrgbd}, ETH3D~\cite{schoeps2017eth3d}, and DTU~\cite{jensen2014dtu} following $\pi^3$~\cite{wang2025pi} and VGGT~\cite{wang2025vggt}.
 We show a compact representation of the results in~\cref{fig:sparsity-regression} and full result tables in the supplementary.
-We observe a similar trend as before, with high sparsity ratios performing continuously well.
+We observe similar trends as before: task performance stays at an acceptable level even at high sparsity ratios.
+The apparent improvements on ETH3D are likely attributable to randomness.
+Overall, we do not expect the sparse models to outperform the baseline.